What is Azure Web App? Create an Azure Web App

 Web App Deployment Slots

-We can deploy the web apps in separate deployments slots to ensure that application runs as expected before it goes live in production.
+We can deploy the web apps in separate deployments slots to ensure that the application runs as expected before it goes live in production.
 Deployment slots can be created in standard or premium app service plans.
 Deployment slots are containers to host the apps with their own IP address and content and configuration.

 Benefits of Deployment Slots